ChestersGarage/cacti-aio/README.md

 ## This image is still highly in flux

-I'm actively refining this Docker image, and commonly update it in ways that may cause loss of data if you blindly install or update your container, wihtout reading the notes here.
+I'm actively refining, updating and adding major changes to this image, and commonly update it in ways that may cause loss of data.

-## Cleaned up security a bit

-* MySQL root password is no longer manipulated at startup.
-You must provide the correct password when starting the container.
-* Passwords for the Cacti and backups DB users are automatically created at startup.
-No longer accepted as environment variables.
-* New "backups" user for MySQL data backups, with password as environment variable.
-* Verify provided MySQL root password is valid, and fail to start the container if it's not.
+My current focus is on solidifying the backup and restore processes, so that there is some sort of path through changes that won't lose data.

 ## Usage